exercism/elixir/CONTRIBUTING.md

 - Use typespecs in the example and template files as described [here](http://elixir-lang.org/getting-started/typespecs-and-behaviours.html).

-- Each test file should have code like the following at the top of the file.
+- Each test file should have a `test_helper.exs` with code like the following at the top of the file.
 This allows the tests to be run on CI and configures tests to be skipped with the `:pending` flag.

     ```elixir
-    if !System.get_env("EXERCISM_TEST_EXAMPLES") do
-      Code.load_file("bob.exs", __DIR__)
-    end

     ExUnit.start
     ExUnit.configure exclude: :pending, trace: true
     ```